 Of course, property taxes have a purpose - to fund city and county services.
-Your property taxes often go to nearby schools, social services, fire departments, road and bridge development, and more, strengthening your local community.
 The Tax Policy Center of the Urban Institute & Brookings Institution reports that New Hampshire, a state without broad-based income tax or general sales tax, has been the most reliant on property tax revenue.
 In New Hampshire, annual property taxes make up 44 percent of the state's combined state and local income.
 Maine, New Jersey, Connecticut, Rhode Island, and Vermont also depend on property taxes for more than 30 percent of their state and local revenue.